hakenmt/EN605.417.FA/README.md

-This is the very latest version of the README file for the basic Introduction To GPU Programming Course.
+This is Mike's fork of the Introduction To GPU Programming Course.